7 Fun Ways to Engage and Reward Students with Prodigy

 Celebrate your students’ achievements in Prodigy!
 Reward students for leveling up, answering a record-breaking number of questions, or winning the most battles with an epic Prodigy display.

-Prodigy is great for all levels of learners — whether advanced, pacing or struggling.
+Prodigy is great for all levels of learners — whether advanced, pacing or in need of support.
 Make sure you’re keeping every student engaged by giving rewards equitably, and not just to students that zoom through their work or understand new math concepts the fastest.

 Ready to get started?
 Use your Assessment tool to create a Plan, Assignment or Test Prep now, so you can align Prodigy with what they’re learning in the classroom.